 Cost €180 total for from 1-4 people

-Prontopia provides a mobile app that connects pedestrian-based locals on-demand with travelers and residents in need of every-day assistance in walkable city centers.
+Prontopia connects pedestrian-based locals on-demand with travelers and residents in need of every-day assistance in walkable city centers.
 Prontopia is a conscious company cultivating human rights awareness through global connectedness and human understanding via our community’s core values — empathy and awareness.
-We hope you will join us on our journey–Download the Prontopia app today for a better experience getting where you need to go in walkable cities!
+We hope you will join us on our journey — use Prontopia to help you get where you need to go!